-The village of Bagnone (Bagnòn in dialect of Lunigiana, Bondelia in Latin) is located in the historical region of Lunigiana, in Tuscany.
-The territory was inhabited since the Stone Age and the finding of a statue of stele at Treschietto shows the human presence during the Bronze Age.
+The area of Bagnone (Bagnòn in dialect of Lunigiana, Bondelia in Latin), in Lunigiana, was inhabited since the Stone Age and the finding of a statue of stele at Treschietto shows the human presence during the Bronze Age.
 Bagnone is named for the first time in a document of 963 and the name of the village is traced back to the name of the homonymous stream flowing not far from the castle, the original nucleus of the town.
 At the origin, the term Bagnone indicated the stronghold and the agglomeration of houses built around the castle, built on the left bank of the Bagnone stream, from which the place took its name and whose circular tower was in visual communication with similar fortified structures (Groppoli, Mulazzo , Malgrate), to control the valley roadway along the road bend of the Francigena Street.
 Bagnone's first documented news, which was originally built as a castle over the ancient hamlet of Gutula (later incorporated), is contained in a papal bubble of 1148.

 Under the control of the Marquis of Malaspina, Bagnone became an independent feud in 1351.
 A century later it became part of the territory of the Republic of Florence and then the Grand Duchy of Tuscany and stayed there until the Napoleonic period.
 In 1815 he returned to the Grand Duchy of Tuscany, but in 1849 he was annexed to the Duchy of Parma and remained there until Unification of Italy in 1859.

 They certainly deserve a visit to the Museum of Memory, the church of San Niccolò, the Oratorio of San Terenzio and the Castle of Bagnone and that of the Treasury.